 TeXTing experiment team (TExT Lab)

 The Texting Experiment Team (TExT Lab) is committed to developing and investigating the effectiveness of technology-delivered interventions designed to treat addictive behaviors.
 The lab is currently focused on developing mindfulness-based interventions for addictive behaviors.
 The TExT lab is a part of the Center on Alcohol, Substance use, And Addictions (CASAA) at the University of New Mexico and a partner of the Mechanisms of Addiction Treatment and Ecological Observations (MATEO) Lab and Addictive Behaviors and Quantitative (ABQ) Research Lab.
-The lab is currently focused on developing mindfulness-based interventions for addictive behaviors and a pharmacist-delivered intervention for opioid use disorder.Additional areas of research interest for the TExT Lab include mindfulness-based interventions, technology-delivered interventions, secondary data analyses of clinical trials, advanced quantitative analyses (e.g., machine learning methods, person-centered analyses), and conducting randomized controlled trials.
+The lab is currently focused on developing mindfulness-based interventions for addictive behaviors and pain and a culturally-centered adaptation of Mindfulness-Based Relapse Prevention for Hispanic/Latino people with chronic pain and opioid use disorder.Additional areas of research interest for the TExT Lab include mindfulness-based interventions, technology-delivered interventions, secondary data analyses of clinical trials, advanced quantitative analyses (e.g., machine learning methods, person-centered analyses), and conducting randomized controlled trials.

 Research